Abdalla-Eldoumani/face-recognition-attendance-system/README.md

 python app.py
 ```
 - Enroll via camera or images, then start attendance.
 Detector and camera index are persisted in `ui_settings.json`.
+ - Recent recognitions panel updates with name, confidence, and a thumbnail.
+- Review Unknowns tab lets you reassign saved unknown faces to an existing or new person and optionally auto-retrain.
+ - History & Charts tab shows attendance history (CSV-based) and simple charts; presets switch between Performance and Accuracy.
+ - Attendance events are also stored in a local SQLite DB at `attendance/attendance.db` for fast filtering and charting.

 ### Configuration
 Edit `config.py` to tune: